adixon/ca.civicrm.contributionrecur/README.md

 ## Edit cancelled recurring schedules ##

 Normally, once a schedule is cancelled, you can't uncancel it.
-In fact, the functionality for editing a cancelled schedule is still there, so this just gives you back the edit button which is now useful because you can edit the status. [functionality still in progress as of Oct 2015].
+In fact, the functionality for editing a cancelled schedule is still there, so this just gives you back the edit button which is now useful because you can edit the status.

+##  Auto-memberships

+Memberships tied to recurring contributions have issues.
+You would expect a contribution of type 'Membership Contribution' to auto-renew a membership, but it doesn't necessarily.

+This extension provides a job that will identify recurring contributions that should be associated with a membership but aren't, and try to apply them appropriately.

+As an extra feature, you can configure it to generate matching/reversing contributions of a different type for the membership portion allowing extra contributions to be deductible for example.

+The job has to be specially configured with at least two parameters:
+<code><pre>
+mapping=financial_type_id:membership_type_id:membership_financial_type_id
+dateLimit=(something that strtotime can read)
+</pre></code>

+The type_id's for the mapping can be multiple if you like, separated by commas.

+You can also add these two paramenters:
+<code><pre>
+countLimit=(maximum number of contributions to process per job) verbose=(if set, put a lot of debugging info into the job log)
+</pre></code>

+You'll want to run this on a testing install and use the countLimit and verbose to take a look at what it's doing, before you set it up on a production install.